 What Bills Help Improve Your Credit Score?

 How can you improve your credit through a focus on bills?
-Credit cards and loans (personal, home, or car) are the two major bills that affect your credit score.
+Credit cards, car loans, and personal loans (personal, home, or car) are the major bills that affect your credit score and are frequently called installment loans.
 These bills will help your credit score if you pay them on time each month.
 They also can hurt your credit score if you miss a payment or let them go into collections, so pay all credit card and loan accounts on time.

 Credit bureaus understand that sometimes your credit score doesn’t show the whole picture.
 That’s why they have come up with programs you can enroll in to help increase your credit score when credit card accounts or personal loans aren’t enough.

 Experian has come up with a program called Experian Boost that you can enroll in for free.
 When you enroll in Experian Boost, you will connect the service to your bank account and begin to get credit for monthly bills like your phone, utilities, and even many popular streaming services.

 UltraFICO is a similar program that will boost your credit score when you make monthly payments on things like utilities and your cell phone.
 UltraFICO also looks at your bank account activity to review your spending habits and your average cash on hand.